Alejogb1/job-board/blog-data/why-is-the-bsc-token-price-fluctuating-on-pancakeswap.md

 id: "why-is-the-bsc-token-price-fluctuating-on-pancakeswap"
 ---

-, let's tackle this one.
+, one.
 Fluctuations in token prices, particularly on decentralized exchanges like Pancakeswap, are a multifaceted issue, not attributable to a single cause.
 I've seen this play out more than a few times, and it often boils down to a confluence of factors, rather than a single smoking gun.
 Let’s dissect it.

 The core dynamic at play is the automated market maker (AMM) mechanism that Pancakeswap employs.
 Instead of a traditional order book, AMMs use liquidity pools and algorithmic formulas to determine prices.
 Specifically, Pancakeswap utilizes the constant product formula, x \* y = k, where x and y represent the quantities of two different tokens within the liquidity pool, and k is a constant.
 This formula ensures that the total liquidity stays relatively consistent.
 The price of a token is derived from the ratio of tokens in the pool.
 Crucially, any trade affects this ratio, and that’s where the fluctuations begin.